HantsonAlec/Portfolio/README.md

 # Portfolio
 Hello I am Alec Hantson a student AI Engineer(MCT) from Belgium!

-In my portfolio you can find all of my technical knowledge about AI.
+In my portfolio you can find all of my demos/projects to show my technical knowledge about AI.

 ## Table of content:
   - [Liniar regression](#liniar-regression)